 Overall, with many different options, and no clear directions on what to do, this is what led to us having to improvise.
 I actually tried to find local areas near Coyote Gulch and ask people about what to do.
 Most were closed and only offered OK advice.

-But this disappointing experience gave me the knowledge to understand how to hike Coyote Gulch properly:
+But this disappointing experience gave me the knowledge to understand how to hike Coyote Gulch properly (my second time):

-As we were driving back, I was recollecting all the sights, maps and trail heads I saw and little by little, the whole picture of Coyote Gulch, where we went wrong and what we needed to do next time came together.
+As we were driving back, I was recollecting all the sights, maps and trail heads I saw and little by little, the whole picture of Coyote Gulch, where we went wrong and what we needed to do the next time we came here.

 And after cross referencing my experience with all the past information I found, I was able to finally understand pretty much everything I needed to about Coyote Gulch and it is with this new experience that I am sharing this article and video with you.